KarrynS/Mend/README.md

 ---

 ## User Story
-As a patient with a new eye issue I want to easily track my symptoms and review treatment advice given to me by the optometrist so that my recovery and eye health remains on track.
+As a patient with a new eye issue, I want to easily track my symptoms and review treatment advice given to me by the optometrist so that my recovery and eye health remains on track.

 As an optometrist I want to accurately understand a patient’s eye issue(s) and formulate advice so I can help treat and manage my patients effectively.